infobip/infobip-rtc-ios/README.md

 The Infobip RTC iOS SDK is supported on iOS 10.0 or above.

-Supported Swift version is 5.1
+Supported Swift version is 5.0 or above.